-ABC Unite: Artist paints biblical scenes featuring African-Americans
+ABC Unite: Artist paints Biblical scenes featuring African-Americans

-This story is part of our ABC Unites initiative, with the goal of sharing stories of people trying to unite our communities.
+This story is part of our ABC7 Unite initiative, with the goal of sharing stories of people trying to unite our communities.

 Tyler Ballon is determined to represent the norm in a way that provokes thought and questions the things we accept in society.